 How to Get Started With Verse Mapping

 Feel free to take the process below and make it your own.
-There is no hard and fast way you have to do verse mapping.
+There is no hard and fast way you have to do verse mapping and you don’t have to be a seminary-trained theologian.
 What matters most is that you are reading and engaging with God’s word.

 Step 1: Start by Gathering Your Verse Mapping Supplies

 Verse mapping isn’t a hard task especially thanks to various bible apps and tools readily available at our fingertips.
 So, don’t feel intimidated if you are not a theologian.
 This bible study method is totally beginner friendly!